Anatoliuss/mindvoice/mindvoice/README.md

 4. **Transcribe:** Tap the text icon to transcribe the audio using OpenAI Whisper.
 5. **Summarize & Advise:** Tap the psychology icon to get a summary and mental health advice from OpenAI GPT.

-## Troubleshooting
-- Ensure your ESP32 is powered on and advertising BLE.
-- Make sure your OpenAI API key is valid and you have internet access.
-- If you see errors, check the debug console for details.

-## License
-This MVP is for demonstration and prototyping purposes only.